-The student majoring in music business/management will learn the skills, concepts, and methodologies necessary to manage the legal, financial, artistic, and ethical issues that face the contemporary music business professional.
-The student may choose one of three available tracks within the major: self-directed or entrepreneurial activity, music products industry, or management in corporate environments.
+As a student majoring in music business/management, you will learn the music industry skills, concepts, and methodologies necessary to manage the legal, financial, artistic, and ethical issues that face the contemporary music business professional.
+You can select one of three available tracks within the major: self-directed or entrepreneurial activity, music products, or management in corporate environments.

-- Synthesize the terminology of the music industry
+- synthesize the terminology of the music industry;

-- Apply copyright and intellectual property law as related to the music industry
+- apply copyright and intellectual property law as related to the music industry;

-- Communicate effectively within business environments (musically, orally, and in writing)
+- communicate effectively within business environments (musically, orally, and in writing);

-- Apply contemporary business practices to corporate and entrepreneurial environments
+- apply contemporary business practices to corporate and entrepreneurial environments;

-- Assess financial and economic considerations in the commerce of music
+- assess financial and economic considerations in the commerce of music;

-- Synthesize and apply leadership models, and the ethical considerations upon which they are founded
+- synthesize and apply leadership models, and the ethical considerations upon which they are founded.